icoratella/GBM_Cells_Classifiers/classifiers_development/README.md

 **12: `combined_MD_RF_statistics_and_Figures.ipynb`**

 In this script, I generated figures and statistics to compare the outputs of these two classification methods, as produced in Random_Forest_testing.ipynb and Mahalanobis_testing.ipynb.

+**13: `predictions_using_sc_scores.ipynb`**

+I computed gene scores for the key genes using Scanpy's sc.tl.score_genes function and generated additional predictions.
+These predictions were then compared to the other predictions and integrated with the clustering analysis.